TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Notice the usage of prime number.
 We could have chosen any number we wanted, but prime numbers are even better to introduce less hash codes that are divisible by the same bucket length which will make collisions less likely to happen.
 </div>

 Even tho we reworked our hash function, there is always the possibility for collisions, especially that we have a finite amount of buckets.
-That is where `Linked Lists` becomes useful.
+There is no way to eliminate collisions entirely, but we try to minimize them as much as possible.

+#### Dealing with collisions

+Enters `Linked Lists`.
 If each `Node` inside the bucket is also a Linked List, Then we look for bucket `508` if it's empty we insert the head of Linked List node being, If a Node head exists in a bucket we follow that Linked List to add to the end of it.

 You probably understand by this point why we must write a good hashing function which eliminates as many collisions as possible.